Helianthus niveus, Showy Sunflower

 CNPS: California Rare Plant Rank: 1B.2; Rare or endangered in California and elsewhere; .2: Fairly endangered in California

-Genus Information: In North America there are about 50 species and 10 hybrids for Helianthus.
-Worldwide, The Plant List includes 71 accepted species names and a further 128 species of infraspecific rank for the genus.
+Genus Information: In North America there are 62 species and 62 accepted taxa overall for genus.
+Worldwide, The Plant List includes 71 accepted species names and a further 128 scientific names of infraspecific rank for the genus.

 In the Southwestern United States: Arizona has 8 species of Helianthus, California has 11 species, Nevada has 7 species, New Mexico has 14 species, Texas has 21 species, Utah has 6 species.
-All data is approximate and subject to taxonomic changes.
+Data approximate and subject to revision.

 There are 3 sub-species in Helianthus niveus;